 The method by Acworth et al. (2016) is based on the assumptions that the borehole water level is representative of subsurface pore pressure, i.e. there is an instantaneous and undamped response.
 Under such conditions, only the phase difference between the theoretical Earth and atmospheric tide drivers is required to correct the groundwater response amplitude.
-However, it has been established that the well water level response to Earth tide forces also depends on hydraulic properties of the aquifer and well geometry (Bredehoeft, 1967; Gieske and De Vries, 1985; Hsieh et al., 1988) (Bredehoeft, 1967; Gieske and De Vries, 1985; Hsieh et al., 2016).
+However, it has been established that the well water level response to Earth tide forces also depends on hydraulic properties of the aquifer and well geometry (Bredehoeft, 1967; Gieske and De Vries, 1985; Hsieh et al., 1987) as well as vadose zone air transport for conditions that are not confined (Rojstaczer, 1988; Allègre et al., 2016; Xue et al., 2016).
+In fact, the amplitude and phase responses to Earth tides embedded in well water levels have been used to quantify subsurface hydraulic properties (e.g., Hsieh et al., 1987; Ritzi et al., 1991; Xue et al., 2016).
+Hsieh et al. (1987) reports an average phase shift of -12° between the M_2 Earth tide potential and its well water level response.
+Consequently, an instantaneous and undamped groundwater response to Earth tides is not always a given and phase delays must be also considered when quantifying BE{S_2} from the groundwater response to atmospheric tides.

-- In fact, the amplitude and phase responses to Earth tides embedded in well water levels have been used to quantify subsurface hydraulic properties (e.g., Hsieh et al., 1988; Ritzi et al., 1991; Xue et al., 2016).
-Hsieh et al. (1988) (e.g., Hsieh et al., 1987; Ritzi et al., 1987; Ritzi et al., 1988; Ritzi et al., 1989; Ritzi - In this technical note we generalise the method by Acworth et al. (2016) by more completely disentangling the groundwater response to EAT in the frequency domain.
+In this technical note we generalise the method by Acworth et al. (2016) by more completely disentangling the groundwater response to EAT in the frequency domain.
 We then illustrate the interpretative value of this new approach using an example atmospheric pressure and borehole water level record that is strongly affected by EAT followed by verifying our results using the well's barometric response function calculated in the time domain.